bdvorsky/multiJGL/README.md

 AMLgroups <- AMLtcga$cytgenrisk

 ```
-Identify the most frequently mutated genes in AML samples, e.g., by using _maftools_ R package
+Identify the most frequently mutated genes in AML samples, e.g., by using _maftools_ R package, and
-Extract the expression levels (mRNA) of these genes from the downloaded AML dataset
+extract the expression levels (mRNA) of these genes from the downloaded AML dataset:
 ```r

 library(maftools)